James Fenimore Cooper, Early American Author

-While visiting, you will also see a bed and other belongings of the brother of Napoleon, who had fled to the same area.
+The house has also been the site where a bed and other belongings of the brother of Napoleon, who had fled to the same area, remained.

-The house next to the Cooper house is another historical structure that now serves as a charming interactive children’s museum for ages 3 to 9, thanks to grant funding.
+The house next to the Cooper house is another historical structure that now serves as a charming interactive children’s museum for ages 3 to 9, as the result of grant funding.

 Dr. James Still Historic Office and Education Center

-South of the James Fenimore Cooper Birthplace and also in Burlington County is the historical medical office of Dr. James Still, open to the public two Sundays a month, and now serving the local community as an education center.
-Visit the website of the Dr. James Still Center for updates and information at www.drjamesstillcenter.org.
+South of the James Fenimore Cooper Birthplace and also in Burlington County is the historical medical office of Dr. James Still (1812-1882), open to the public and now serving the local community as an education center.
+Visit the website of the Dr. James Still Center for updates and information at http://www.drjamesstillcenter.org.

-Dr. James Still (1812-1882) was a son of slaves and descendant of a Guinean prince in Africa, according to www.americaslibrary.gov, which also states this about his brother William:
+Dr. James Still (1812-1882) was a son of enslaved persons and a descendant of a Guinean prince in Africa, according to https://www.americaslibrary.gov, which also states this about his brother William:

-As part of his medical practice, he experimented with using herbs to create medicinal treatments and allowed patients to purchase the healing mixtures in order to continue to work on their healing independently.
-He became very popular and eventually one of the wealthiest landowners in Burlington County, New Jersey, according to www.drjamesstillcenter.org.
+As an adult, Still decided to study medicine in order to serve the community as a doctor, treating a full range of physical ailments.
+He experimented with using herbs to create medicinal treatments and allowed patients to purchase the healing mixtures in order to continue to work on their healing independently.
+He became very popular and eventually one of the wealthiest landowners in Burlington County, New Jersey, according to http://www.drjamesstillcenter.org/drjamesstill/LifeDrStill.html.

-These two stops are the final stops on our New Jersey Trail!
+These two stops in Burlington County are the fourth and fifth destinations on our New Jersey Author Adventures Trail.